How We Work Technology

 More than 2.5 billion people worldwide lack access to banking services.
 Most live in rural areas with high poverty rates where it is difficult and expensive to set up financial infrastructure.
 Additional barriers to financial services include high costs to users, having to travel long distances to banks and the extensive paperwork required to set up an account.

 Commercial banks tend to avoid serving poverty-stricken communities because potential clients often can’t afford formal identification or read the extensive paperwork necessary to open an account.

-Over half of the developing world’s population uses mobile phones.
-Our banking programmes enable clients to repay loans or transfer funds into Opportunity International savings accounts from their mobile device.
+Over half of those living in poverty use mobile phones.
+We ensure that our programmes enable clients to repay loans or transfer funds into savings accounts from their mobile device.
 They can also check account balances, transfer money, pay bills, receive salary or government payments, and buy phone minutes.

-Your support will help us provide access to basic financial services we take for granted.
+Your support will help us provide access to the basic financial services we take for granted through everyday technology.